seekers-dev/seekers-wiki/docs/getting-started/tutorial.md

 dist = world.torus_distance(s0.position, g0.position)
 ```

 We save the result in a variable called `dist` for later use.
 Note that `world.torus_distance()` takes, exactly as the right side of a "target setting" did, _positions_, not _objects_ as arguments.
 Also note that this calculation is harder than simply subtracting x- and y-values of the positions since the game is played on a torus, where distance calculation is not as trivial.
-For more information, see the [Concept page about Physicals](concept#physicals).

 Now we have to do different things depending on how big `dist` is.
 Let's start with the case where the seeker is really close to the goal it's trying to gather.
 To make sure the following code is executed if (and only if) the condition is fulfilled, we use Python's `if` statement (notice the indentation of everything that should be executed if the condition is met):